MASS4ORG/mass4-site/content/guinevere/index.md

 ## Input

-PanGui's input handling is written to make it easy to handle input exactly in the way most useful to solve a given problem, providing the user with an array of options at different levels of abstraction: raw input handling, interactables, and controls.
+Guinevere's input handling is designed to make it easy to handle input exactly in the way most useful to solve a given problem, providing users with an array of options at different levels of abstraction: raw input handling, interactables, and controls.

 <div class="container">
 <div class="row">

 #### Raw input handling

-Raw input handling is just that: it's asking direct questions about the current input state: where are the cursors, which keys are currently down, what is the axis value of a joystick, and so on.
+Raw input handling is exactly that: it's asking direct questions about the current input state: where are the cursors, which keys are currently down, what is the axis value of a joystick, and so on.

 ```cs
 // Do something if the user presses space